 - Designed to give in-depth exposure to crosscultural ministry in an area appropriate to the student's career goals.
 The intern will be supervised directly by both his/her faculty advisor and by a field professional.
 Field Education (up to two units) is normally combined with the student's internship.
 Internships require a minimum time investment of 210 hours and may be completed over more than one semester.
 Offered to all.
-Advance approval of the instructor is required.
 Prerequisite: BSTH 270.
 Permission required.